QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/tools/papyrus/index.md

 [/template]
 ```

-The problem with this is that it doesn't work for your classes are they are not within a package.
+The problem with this is that it doesn't work for your classes as they are not within a package.

 In **fileUtils**, edit these two functions with